AlexWaterboyBezzina/CalcThemAll.PRM/README.md

-Department of Environment and Science Water Quality & Investigation’s [method](https://www.publications.qld.gov.au/dataset/method-development-pesticide-risk-metric-baseline-condition-of-waterways-to-gbr/resource/c65858f9-d7ba-4aef-aa4f-e148f950220f) used in the Reef 2050 Water Quality Improvement Plan, with the main difference being the ability to add different pesticides to be measured.
+Department of Environment and Science Water Quality & Investigation’s [method](https://www.publications.qld.gov.au/dataset/method-development-pesticide-risk-metric-baseline-condition-of-waterways-to-gbr/resource/c65858f9-d7ba-4aef-aa4f-e148f950220f) used in the Reef 2050 Water Quality Improvement Plan, with the main difference being the ability to add different pesticides to be measured provided they have one of the following SSD distributions:

+- Burr_Type_III
+- Gamma
+- Inverse Weibull
+- Log Gumbel
+- Log Logistic
+- Log Logistic Log Logistic
+- Log Normal
+- Log Normal Log Normal

 These PRM values can be compared to the three categories of ecosystem condition, as defined in the Australian and New Zealand Guidelines for Fresh & Marine Water Quality seen in the table below.

 <img src="man/figures/guidelines_table.png" width="80%" />

-The Pesticide Risk metric is an adaptable version of the pesticide risk metric that allows for the addition of new pesticides provided SSD information is available and will hopefully be more widely useful.

 ## Installation